charming-art/api/docs/index.md

 ### _cm_.attr(_node_, _key_[, _value_]) {#cm-attr}

-If the _value_ is not specified, gets the current value of the specified key of the specified node attributes.
+If _value_ is not specified, gets the current value of the specified key of the specified node attributes.

 ```js eval inspector=false
 const svg = cm.svg("svg", {